-Working in partnership in with the Provost and his team at the University of Derby, we ran a two-day programme to develop a vision for how to respond to and shape the future landscape of the Student Experience.
+Working in partnership in with the Deputy Vice-Chancellor and his team at the University of Derby, we ran a two-day programme to develop a vision for how to respond to and shape the future landscape of the Student Experience.
 We then focused on how the team could turn this vision into a reality.

 To do this, the group were invited to define and experiment with how to project their narrative as a leadership team.
 Their narrative needed to be owned by every individual, and to achieve this it was important to start from a foundation of trust.
 Nurturing a collective sense of identity and mutual understanding was the framework upon which the programme was to work.

 In designing this programme, we blended new techniques with experiential learning.
 This was a new approach for this team, and was made possible by working in partnership with the Deputy Vice-Chancellor to create something that stretched participants beyond their normal comfort zones.